Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 **Implicit feedback:** It is not intentionally given as a means of reading the item the user has interacted with.
 However, there was some type of interaction and from that we can infer whether the user had a positive or a negative experience.
 This could be whether someone viewed a video, how long they watched a video, if a user spent a lot of time on a page, if they clicked certain areas, or buttons on the page, etc.

 **Interpolation::** is the opposite of Extrapolation.
 It means to generalize within the bounds of what we’ve previously seen.

+**Latent Factors:** Compress the data to find the best generalities to rely on.

+**Latent Feature:** It is a feature that we are not directly observing or defining but are instead inferring through our model from the other variables that are directly observed.

 **Legacy Features:** are older features that were added because they were valuable at the time.
 The have become redundant because of the implementation of new features without our knowledge.